Send a Gift

 She is preceded in death by her parents; three brothers, James Zappa, John Zappa, and Finnis Zappa; three sisters-in-law, Mary Jo Zappa, Jeannie Zappa, and Nita Matherly and husband, Robert Matherly; and in-laws, Tom A. and Ruby L. Haynes.

-She is survived by her loving husband of 57+ years, Robert R. Haynes of West Palm Beach, FL; son, R. Charles Haynes and wife Tanitra Thomthong of West Palm Beach, FL; daughter, Roxann Nixon and husband Rev. John Ashley of Virginia Beach, VA; grandchildren, C. Don and wife Haley Haynes of Huntsville, AL, Ella Nixon, Sara Nixon, and J. Robert Nixon all of Virginia Beach, VA; sister, Sherline Zappa Carver of Athens; sisters-in-law, Betty Williams of Homer, LA; and Edna Fern Zappa of Athens, LA; twelve nieces and nephews; many great and grand-nieces and nephews; and other relatives and friends.
+She is survived by her loving husband of 57+ years, Robert R. Haynes of West Palm Beach, FL; son, R. Charles Haynes and wife Tanitra Thomthong of West Palm Beach, FL; daughter, Roxann Nixon and husband Rev. John Ashley of Virginia Beach, VA; grandchildren, C. Don and wife Haley Haynes of Huntsville, AL, Ella Nixon, Sara Nixon, and J. Robert Nixon all of Virginia Beach, VA; great-grandchildren, Zoey Haynes and Luca Haynes; sister, Sherline Zappa Carver of Athens; sisters-in-law, Betty Williams of Homer, LA; and Edna Fern Zappa of Athens, LA; twelve nieces and nephews; many great and grand-nieces and nephews; and other relatives and friends.

 Liz’s family would like to express their gratitude to Trustbridge Hospice of Florida and doctors and nurses who treated her.